prabuw/prabuw.github.io/_posts/2013-07-21-how-does-ssl-work.markdown

 <li>
 <div align="justify">The client then generates a random secret key that eavesdroppers cannot be figure out.</div>
 <li>
-<div align="justify">The pre-master secret is then encrypted with the server’s public key and then sent to the server. </div>
+<div align="justify">The pre-master secret is then encrypted with the server's public key and then sent to the server. </div>
 </li>
 </ul>
 <li>